The Celtic Manor Resort, Newport

-Every golf fan knows Celtic Manor Resort from its starring role in the 2010 Ryder Cup, but it offers much more than world-class golf.
-Alongside it’s three championship courses, the Roman Road, Montgomerie and Twenty Ten, it serves up luxury lodgings, a range of gourmet restaurants and the indulgent Forum Health Club and Spa.
-With a tempting range of treatments like hot stone and lava shell massages, nourishing body wraps and salt scrubs the spa the perfect place to refresh after heroics on the course.
+Every golf fan knows The Celtic Manor Resort from its starring role in the 2010 Ryder Cup, but it offers much more than world-class golf.
+Alongside it’s three championship courses, the Roman Road, Montgomerie and Twenty Ten, it serves up luxury lodgings, a range of gourmet restaurants and the indulgent Forum Spa.
+With a tempting range of treatments like hot stone and lava shell massages, nourishing body wraps and salt scrubs, the spa is the perfect place to refresh after heroics on the course.
 If you’re a team player, you can even enjoy the Signature Couples Candle Ritual Massage, a fragrant 50-minute rubdown that will leave you both feeling (and smelling) fresh.

-Named Best Golf Hotel and Best Spa Resort in Wales for the third year running at the 2019 World Golf Awards, the Vale Resort just outside Cardiff delivers on every level.
+Named Best Golf Hotel and Best Spa Resort in Wales for five years running (2019-2021) at the World Golf Awards, the Vale Resort just outside Cardiff delivers on every level.
 Golf is taken care of by two championship courses The Lake and The National (at 7,433 yards, one of the longest courses outside the US).
 Spa-wise, the Vale Spa's 19 treatment rooms and five bespoke relaxation zones are the last word in luxury.
-If you’re in the mood from some for some pampering, treat yourself to a range of an Indian-inspired holistic Ayurvedic treatments with products from the likes of Clarins and Temple Spa.
+If you’re in the mood for some pampering, treat yourself to a range of an Indian-inspired holistic Ayurvedic treatments with products from the likes of Clarins and Temple Spa.
 R&R is a serious business here.

 Machynys Peninsula Golf Club and Spa, Llanelli